monarch-initiative/biolink-api/README.md

  * phylogenies
  * metadata: publications, ontology terms, database metadata, prefixes

 This repository provides an example server for the biolink API.
-The swagger is also generated from this.
+This can be customized for other sources; or an entirely new implementation conforming to the API can be created.

 ## Demo